The Disappointments Room: Plot

 While David entertains family friends on the occasion of what would have been Catherine's first birthday, Dana hires local handyman Ben Philips to dig up the grave in the backyard.
 The ghost of Judge Blacker kills Ben with a shovel and Dana discovers his body hanging from a noose above the open grave.
 Inside the grave sits Laura's deformed skeleton.
-In the attic, she finds the portrait she burned completely intact.
+In the attic, she finds the portraits she burned completely intact.
 Entering the disappointments' room, she witnesses a flashback of Judge Blacker murdering Laura with a hammer, as his wife tries to stop him.
 Blacker's dog attacks Dana; she breaks the dog's neck and stops Blacker from killing her son by bashing Blacker with the hammer.
-In the mean time, Laura's ghost is finally free and runs away from the house and vanishes.
+In the meantime, Laura's ghost is finally free and runs away from the house and vanishes.
 David rushes in, seeing Dana frantically hitting the bed with Lucas in it.
 He takes Lucas to their bedroom, then returns to talk to Dana.

 Calming down, Dana reflects on Catherine's death, a flashback reveals that Catherine died after being suffocated after her mother had fallen asleep over her.
-She realizes that she can no longer tell what's real when she realizes that she was hallucinating Ben's murder and corpse.
+She realizes that she can no longer tell what's real when she realizes that she was hallucinating Ben's murder and his corpse.
 David vows that they will return to Brooklyn, and that Dana will get better.
-Before leaving, he removes the door from the disappointments' room, and Dana takes one of Laura's figurines.
+Before leaving, David removes the door from the disappointments' room, and Dana takes one of Laura's figurines.
 As they drive away, Dana spots Judge Blacker looking down at them from the window.